luost26/bubble-visual-hash/README.md

 Bubble Visual Hash is a standalone script that creates a visual hash image from any given string.
 The image consists of colorful bubbles and can be used as placeholders for user profile pictures or cover images.

+This script has been used in the [academic-homepage](https://github.com/luost26/academic-homepage) project to generate visual hashes for publications without cover images.

 [Click here to see the demo.](https://luost26.github.io/bubble-visual-hash)